Choosing the Best Cellular Shades for Insulation & Privacy

 Cellular shades in a modern living room

-With their sharp pleated folds and angular lines, cellular shades are a natural in modern homes.
+With their sharp pleated folds and angular lines, cellular shades are a natural fit in modern homes.
 They don’t compete with minimalist decor — they enhance it.
 They don’t overpower your furnishings — they complement them.

 They’re as practical as they are striking.
 Aside from heavy drapes, perhaps no other window treatment does a better job of insulating against heat transfer through your windows — and would you want old-fashioned heavy drapes in your contemporary living room?